Rising incomes, changing diets causing sleep apnea in China

 Some Chinese with obstructive sleep apnea are seeking help from medical professionals, according to Dr. Han Fang, the chairman of the Chinese Sleep Research Society whose sleep clinic in Beijing used to have fewer than one patient with sleep-related respiratory problems a week on average, but is now seeing 10-20 of them every night.

-These trends may have significant health effects across the world's most populous nation, and may end up benefiting some Western companies such as ResMed (RMD.N) and Amsterdam-based conglomerate Philips (PHG.AS), analysts said.
+These trends may have significant health effects across the world's most populous nation, and may end up benefiting some Western companies such as ResMed and Amsterdam-based conglomerate Philips, analysts said.

 Both companies make devices that help patients breathe easier during sleep.